microsoft/net-offloads/udp-reassembly-offload.md

 - 5-tuple matches.
 - Payload length is identical for all datagrams, except the last datagram which may be less.
-- The checksums on pre-coalesced packets must be correct.
+- The UDP checksums on pre-coalesced packets must be correct.
-- ECN, DF bits must match on all packets (IPv4).
+- TTL, ToS/ECN, Protocol, and DF bit must match on all packets (IPv4).
-- NextHeader must be UDP (IPv6).
+- TC/ECN, FlowLabel, and HopLimit must match, and NextHeader must be UDP (IPv6).
 - The total length of the Single Coalesced Unit (SCU) must not exceed IP max length.

+The coalesced IP length field and the UDP length field must reflect the new coalesced length.
+The coalesced IPv4 checksum field must include the new length.
+The coalesced UDP checksum field is ignored and does not need to be calculated (since it was already validated individually).

 The resulting SCU must have a single IP header first, then the UDP header, followed by just the UDP payload for all coalesced datagrams concatenated together.
 ```